Don's "Whom We Might Be" Story

 Today's international standard unit of our time is that 1 second is defined by measuring the electronic transition frequency of cesium atoms, pretty precisely!

-To close, although I've experienced some agonizing & extremely bad days during my life, I am blessed with:
+Although I've experienced agonizing & extremely bad days throughout my life, I am blessed with…

-my parents ( now R.I.P. ) who each helped start up my life & my paternal grandparents;
+My parents ( now R.I.P. ), who each helped start up my life as well as my paternal grandparents

 brain tumor,

-which still remains good (!) and my sad
+which still remains good (!) & my sad life-changing

 Army